sharmaeklavya2/theoremdep-source/includes/packing/2d-geom/nfdh/bp-perf2.md

-Let $I$ be a 2D geometric bin-packing instance where rotation of items is forbidden.
+Let $I$ be a 2D geometric bin packing instance where rotation of items is forbidden.
 Assume without loss of generality that bins have width and height 1.
 $\newcommand{\size}{\operatorname{size}}$